How to Make Nigerian Egusi Soup with Lumps

 After that, mix thoroughly until you have a firmer doughy consistency.
 Shape into teaspoon ball sizes and put aside

 Make sure that you wash the bitter leaf (onugbu) very well so that the bitterness will not spoil your soup.
 Please watch: (VIDEO) How To Prepare Bitter Leaf Soup The Eastern Way

 However, it is best to remove over 95 percent of the bitter taste before using it to cook.

-If you buy the already-washed bitter leaf from the market, it is best to boil for about ten minutes before using, as this would further remove the bitter taste.
+If you buy the already-washed bitter leaf from the market, it is best to boil for about ten minutes before using it, as this would further remove the bitter taste.

-- Firstly, add palm oil in a medium-sized pot, warm on low heat for a minute and then add the locust beans.
+- Firstly, add palm oil to a medium-sized pot, warm on low heat for a minute, and then add the locust beans.

-- Secondly, add the stock and set on low heat to simmer.
+- Secondly, add the stock and set it on low heat to simmer.

 - Thirdly, put the balls of the Egusi paste mixture into the stock.
 Make sure to keep the ball shape in one piece.